ZackWalsh57/PyWebTelemetry/Final Python Scripts/README.md

 ## Version 0.1.1
 - Added Min and Max logging.
 - The program logs the values as floats instead of type String since string comparison is pointless in this program.
 - Averages are not included.
-See the file Averages Bug under the Test Programs folder for more info.
+See the file Averages Bug under the Bug Documentation folder for more info.